Create and use endpoints

 Follow the steps below to edit an existing endpoint using the GUI.

-1. From an Endpoint window, click Edit, as shown in Figure 16.
-Or, from the Endpoints table, click Edit from the Actions drop-down, as shown in Figure 17.
-The Update the endpoint window will open.
+From an Endpoint window, click the kebob icon (three dots) and select Edit from the drop-down, as shown in Figure 20.
+Or, from the Endpoints table, click the kebob icon (three dots) for the endpoint you wish to edit and select Edit from the drop-down., as shown in Figure 21.
+The Edit endpoint window will open.

-2. As shown in Figure 18, from the Update the endpoint window you can:
+As shown in Figure 22, from the Edit endpoint window you can:

 Edit an endpoint using the CLI